MVPuknowme/aura_wallet_core/README.md

 ## Dependency lockfile

 The repository tracks `pubspec.lock` for CI dependency verification.
 Regenerate it with `flutter pub get` after installing the Dart/Flutter SDK so it reflects the versions resolved in your environment.

+## Scheduled weekly email workflow

+A GitHub Actions workflow sends a weekly status email every Monday at 12:00 UTC (and can also be triggered manually).
+Configure the following repository secrets so the workflow can authenticate with your SMTP provider:

+- `EMAIL_SERVER_ADDRESS`: SMTP server hostname
+- `EMAIL_SERVER_PORT`: SMTP server port (for example, `465` or `587`)
+- `EMAIL_USERNAME`: SMTP username
+- `EMAIL_PASSWORD`: SMTP password or app password
+- `EMAIL_FROM_ADDRESS`: Email address to appear in the From header
+- `EMAIL_TO_RECIPIENTS`: Comma-separated list of recipient addresses

+You can customize the email subject, body, or schedule in `.github/workflows/weekly-email.yml`.

 ## Basic Usage